SignPath/website/docs/documentation/trusted-build-systems/github.md

         allow_bypass_actors: true                # some people may bypass these rules
         enforced_from: '2025-01-01 00:00'        # had to be reset at some point
 ```

-### Available policies

-The following policies can be configured:

-#### `runners` policies

-The policies in the `runners` section restrict the build runners used in the workflow run.

-{%- include render-table.html table=site.data.tables.trusted-build-systems.github-extended-policies-runners -%}

-#### `build` policies

-The policies in the `build` section configure parameters of the build run that creates the artifact to be signed.

-{%- include render-table.html table=site.data.tables.trusted-build-systems.github-extended-policies-build -%}

-#### `branch_rulesets` policies

-The policies in the `branch_rulests` section configure which [GitHub branch rulesets] need to be active for the specified repository.
-The branch rulesets may be configured on an organization or repository level.

-##### How `branch_rulesets` policies are evaluated

-Different conditions can be configured, each with its own rules, exceptions and enforcement date.
-The individual rules may be split up into different rulesets in GitHub.

-Each `condition` specifies
-* the `rules` that need to be active (see below for all possible options)
-* the `allow_bypass_actors` flag defining whether bypassers are allowed for the current set.
-* the `enforced_from` value defining a point in time from which the associated rules have to be continuously enforced.
-SignPath ensures that there was always a combination of rulesets active that enforced the rules at any given time.
-Possible values are ISO-8601 formatted timestamps (e.g. `2024-12-05T11:51:29Z`) or `EARLIEST`.
-If no value is provided, the conditions are only evaluated at the time of signing.

-{:.panel.info}
-> **Info about enforcable timespans**
->
-> Depending on the GitHub subscription, the continuous enforcement of policies is either based on:
-> * **Audit log events** for _GitHub Enterprise_ subscriptions.
-Audit log events are only available for the last 180 days, any prior policy violations cannot be detected.
-> * The **last modified date** of the branch rulesets for all other subscriptions.

-##### Available `branch_rulesets` policies

-{%- include render-table.html table=site.data.tables.trusted-build-systems.github-extended-policies-branch-ruleset-rules -%}

 [code owners]: https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners
 [GitHub branch rulesets]: https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/about-rulesets